 A no-sew finish is an edge you can use on fabrics that don’t involve a sewing machine or cutting threads with scissors.

-These are some of the most popular ways to stop fabric from fraying without having to go through all those steps in between, such as hemming and serging which takes up so much time!
+These are some of the most popular ways to stop the fabric from fraying without having to go through all those steps in between, such as hemming and serging which take up so much time!

 1. Nail Polish

 Nail polish is an easy, quick, and effective way to stop the fabric from fraying.
 It’s also useful for neatening any edges that might be difficult with your sewing machine or serger Blunt cutters can easily remove excess material before cutting so it doesn’t create a lumpy finish on your finished project.